voxel51/fiftyone/docs/README.md

 For Voxel51 developers who are working with a source install of the FiftyOne
 Brain: the build script will automatically use your source install!

-### Teams SDK
+### Enterprise SDK

-Voxel51 developers can include Teams SDK-related components in their local docs build by including the `-t` flag:
+Voxel51 developers can include Enterprise SDK-related components in their local docs build by including the `-t` flag:

 ```shell
 bash docs/generate_docs.bash -t /path/to/fiftyone-teams